Capturing the dynamical repertoire of single neurons with generalized linear models: Introduction

 An alternative to a mathematical notion of simplicity is the statistical property of being tractable for fitting from intracellular or extracellular physiological recordings.
-One well-known statistical model that satisfies this desideratum is the recurrent linear-nonlinear Poisson model, commonly referred to in the neuroscience literature as the {\it generalized linear model} (GLM) \cite{Truccolo05,Pillow08}.
-GLMs are closely related to generalized integrate-and-fire models such as the spike-response model, which has linear dynamics but incorporates spike-dependent feedback to capture the nonlinear effects of spiking on neural membrane potential and subsequent spike generation \cite{Gerstner01,Keat01,Jolivet03,Brette05,Pillow05}.
+One well-known statistical model that satisfies this desideratum is the recurrent linear-nonlinear Poisson model, commonly referred to in the neuroscience literature as the {\it generalized linear model} (GLM) \citep{Truccolo05,Pillow08}.
+GLMs are closely related to generalized integrate-and-fire models such as the spike-response model, which has linear dynamics but incorporates spike-dependent feedback to capture the nonlinear effects of spiking on neural membrane potential and subsequent spike generation \citep{Gerstner01,Keat01,Jolivet03,Pillow05,Gerstner96}.
+In fact, a variant of the spike response model that incorporates noise into the spike threshold is mathematically equivalent to the models we study here \citep{Gerstner92,Gerstner95,Jolivet06,Gerstner14}.
 GLMs are popular for characterizing neural responses in reverse-correlation or white-noise experiments, due to the tractability of likelihood-based fitting methods.
-Recent work has shown that GLMs can capture the detailed statistics of spiking in single and multi-neuron recordings from a variety of brain areas \cite{Pillow08,Babadi2010,Calabrese11,Weber12}.
+Recent work has shown that GLMs can capture the detailed statistics of spiking in single and multi-neuron recordings from a variety of brain areas \citep{Pillow08,Babadi2010,Calabrese11,Weber12,Mensi12,Pozzorini13}.

-Despite their widespread use for statistical modeling of neural responses, the dynamical repertoire of the GLM has yet to be systematically compared to that of realistic neurons.
-Here we study this issue by fitting GLMs to data from simulated neurons exhibiting a number of complex response properties.
+While several studies have shown that GLMs can successfully recapitulate various response properties of biological or simulated neurons, here, we provide a more systematic study of the dynamical repertoire of the GLM .
+We study this issue by fitting GLMs to data from simulated neurons exhibiting a number of complex response properties.
 We show that GLMs can reproduce a remarkably rich set of dynamical behaviors, including tonic and phasic spiking, bursting, spike rate adaptation, type I and type II excitation, and two different forms of bistability.
-Furthermore, GLMs can exhibit stimulus-dependent degrees of spike timing precision and reliability \cite{Mainen95}, and mimic a recently reported form of greater-than-Poisson variability \cite{Goris14}.
+Furthermore, GLMs can exhibit stimulus-dependent degrees of spike timing precision and reliability \citep{Mainen95}, and mimic a recently reported form of greater-than-Poisson variability \citep{Goris14}.